SunZekai-CN/SunZekai-CN.github.io/aboutme.md

 ### Education
 - Ph.D. student, Department of Computer Science, The University of Hong Kong (2020.09 until now)
     - Supervisor: Prof. Heming Cui
-    - Research Interests: Distributed systems, Robotic systems, Networking
+    - Research Interests: Distributed systems and Networking, Robotic Systems, Mobile Edge Computing

 - B.Eng., Special Class for the Gifted Young, The University of Science and Technology of China (2016.09 to 2020.07)
     - Major: Computer Science and Technology